-Since its founding in 1987, Greater Albuquerque Habitat for Humanity (GAHH) has built affordable housing in nine different communities throughout Albuquerque.
+Since its founding in 1987, Greater Albuquerque Habitat for Humanity has built affordable housing in communities throughout Albuquerque.
 Our mission is much bigger than building homes.
 We believe that everyone deserves a decent and affordable place to call home.
-We build community by giving low-income families an opportunity to purchase a home so they can stand on their own, find stability and build a safe and secure foundation for their family’s future.
+We build community by providing low-income families the opportunity to purchase a home so they can find stability and build a safe and secure foundation for their family’s future.

 - A world where everyone has a decent place to live.

 - Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.